Robert Maxwell Pringle

-Robert Maxwell Pringle (born November 12, 1936 in New York City) was the American Ambassador to Mali from November 6, 1987 until September 17, 1990.
+Robert Maxwell Pringle (born November 12, 1936, in New York City) was the American Ambassador to Mali from November 6, 1987, until September 17, 1990.

 Early life

 Of Scottish heritage, the first Pringle to come to the United States emigrated in the eighteenth century.
 Pringle's paternal grandfather, James Maxwell Pringle, was from Charleston, South Carolina.
 His father, Henry F. Pringle, was a journalist.
-When he was young, the family moved to Washington, DC, where he grew up.
+When he was young, the family moved to Washington, D.C., where he grew up.
 Initially they lived on Argonne Place near Sixteenth Street and Columbia Road in Adams Morgan.
 His parents eventually divorced and his mother sent him to Le Rosey for one year.
 When he returned, he attended the Georgetown Day School.
 Eventually, he attended Harvard College as a history major who spent most of his time working at The Harvard Crimson, graduating in 1958.